johnbe4/getSeoSitemap/README.md

 If failed (http response code different from 200 or with size = 0), external URLs from the domain will be included into failed URLs list.<br>
 Mailto URLs with will not be included into sitemap.<br>
 URLs inside pdf files will not be scanned and will not be included into sitemap.<br>
-It checks page title and page size to improve SEO.<br>
+It checks page title, page description and page size to improve SEO.<br>
 You must use only absolute URLs inside the site.<br>
 There is not any automatic function to submit updated sitemap to google or bing.<br>
 That is because I discovered search engines prefer submission by their webmaster tools.<br>